philscanlon/Hackathon2016/docs/planning.md

 4. Field created demo's - allow SC's to share a 5-10 minute asset they have created
 5. Wrap up next steps

-Planning has been moved.
+Detailed planning for the core team has been moved.
 Contact phil.scanlon@solace.com or David.Wray@solace.com for more info